3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

   This expression is run after every iteration of the loop.
 Usually, the iterator is incremented or decremented here.

-This is the for loop version of the number printing program above:
+This is the for-loop version of the number printing program above:

 ```c=
 for (int i = 0; i < 10; i++) {